rumlingd/mobius_on-premise_doc/source/similarity-search.rst

 Adding samples
 --------------

-The first step is to add images to the SDK by sending a POST request to the following endpoint.
+The first step is to add images to the docker volume by sending a POST request to the following endpoint.
 ::

   curl 127.0.0.1:5000/similarity/add?id=<unique_id> -X POST -F "data=@./your_img.jpg"